wrench-project/wrench/doc/source/wrench_102/xrootd.rst

    std::shared_ptr<wrench::DataFile> some_file;

    [...]

+   // Read a file from one specific storage node deployment->getRootSupervisor()->getChild(0)->readFile(some_file);

-   // Read a file from the first subtree then delete it from the whole deployment
+   // Delete a file from the whole subtree, which may

-   deployment->getRootSupervisor()->getChild(0)->readFile(some_file);
-   deployment->getRootSupervisor()->deleteFile(some_file);
+   // delete the file at multiple storage nodes deployment->getRootSupervisor()->deleteFile(some_file);

-Note: file deletion in XRootD will appear to work, even if the file does not exist as delete is semi-synchronous and XRootD does not propogate file not found errors up the tree.
-Similaraly, the only indication a readFile has failed is a network timeout while searching.
+Note that file deletion from an XRootD (sub)tree  will not return an error even if the file does not exist.
+This is because the delete operation is only semi-synchronous and XRootD does not propagate "file not found" errors up the tree.
+Similarly, the only indication that a file read operation has failed is a network timeout while searching.

-Reading and writing files is something an execution controller typically does not do directly (instead, workflow tasks read and write files as they execute).
-The same file read API's that a developer would use for :ref:`Simple Storage Service <guide-102-simplestorage>` work for xrootd subtrees (within the supported operations atleast).
+Note that reading and writing files is something an execution controller typically does not do directly.
+Instead, jobs created by the execution controller contain actions/tasks that read and write files as they execute.
+A XRootD supervisor node can then be passed to these tasks/actions exactly as one would pass a :ref:`Simple Storage Service <guide-102-simplestorage>` instance.
+For instance:

 .. code:: cpp

+    // Create a job
-    auto job1 = job_manager->createCompoundJob("job1");
+    auto job = job_manager->createCompoundJob("some_job");
-    auto fileread1 = job1->addFileReadAction("fileread1", some_file, deployment->getRootSupervisor());
+    // Add a file read action that will read from an XRootD supervisor node auto action = job->addFileReadAction("file_read", some_file, deployment->getRootSupervisor());

 See the execution controller implementation in